 As the word states, Average Velocity is the average value of the known velocities.
 Displacement over total time is Average Velocity.
-The average speed of an object is described as the distance traveled divided by the time gone.
-Velocity is a vector unit, and average velocity can be described as the displacement divided by the time.
+The average speed of an object is described as the distance travelled divided by the time gone.
+A velocity is a vector unit, and average velocity can be described as the displacement divided by the time.
 The units for velocity can be understood from the definition to be meters/second or in common any distance unit over any time unit.
 The average speed of a body is described as the distance covered divided by the time elapsed.

 It is useful in determining the average value of speed if the body is varying continuously for the given time intervals.

 It is known as Vav.
 Average Velocity Formula fluctuates based on the given problem.

 If any distances xi and xf with their corresponding time intervals ti and tf are given we use the formula